Transferring into EECS

 Within Berkeley — Change of College

 UC Berkeley undergraduates interested in a major in EECS who were admitted to a college other than Engineering (such as Letters and Science) would need to apply through the Change of College process administered by Engineering Student Services (230 Bechtel).
-Complete details and minimum eligibility requirements can be found on the Change of College (into COE) website.
+Complete details and minimum eligibility requirements can be found on the Change of College (into Engineering) website.

 From a Community College